mauricioaniche/repodriller/README.md

 ## Logging

 RepoDriller uses log4j to print useful information about its execution.
-We recommend you have a log4.xml:
+**Note that this includes Exceptions and their stack traces, which will not appear in standard output.** We recommend you have a log4.xml:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>